Something To Believe In

 What other Poison songs work for kids?

-Try "EVERY ROSE HAS ITS THORN", "TALK DIRTY TO ME", "Every Rose Has Its Thorn".
+Try "EVERY ROSE HAS ITS THORN", "TALK DIRTY TO ME".
 All play with color-coded notes; pick a familiar tune to keep kids engaged.